Vitenok/cot-report/README.md

 Study project to practice Spring framework.
-Application reads Commitments and Traders report by URL once per week when it is published, parsers, analyses it's content and builds graphics for different non-financial instruments, which are present in the report.
+Application reads Commitments and Traders report by URL once per week when it is published, parses, analyses it's content and builds graphics for different non-financial instruments, which are present in the report.

 Technologies stack:
 DB: MySQL 5, Servlet Container: Jetty.